Heartland bandavirus: Classification

 The Heartland virus is part of the Bunyavirales order of viruses which contain 3 segments of −ssRNA.
-The genus of the virus is Phlebovirus and the species is the Heartland virus.
+The genus of the virus is Bandavirus and the species is the Heartland virus.

 Transmission

 In 2013, researchers from the CDC and Missouri Western State University first isolated the Heartland virus (HRTV) from the Lone Star Tick (Amblyomma americanum).

-As of 2013 work continued to identify the reservoir host, as HRTV has not been isolated from any wild or domestic animals though many white-tailed deer and raccoon from northwestern Missouri had antibodies to HRTV, suggesting that they may be hosts.
+As of 2013, work continued to identify the reservoir host, as HRTV has not been isolated from any wild or domestic animals, though many white-tailed deer and raccoons from northwestern Missouri had antibodies to HRTV, suggesting that they may be hosts.

-In a 2015 retrospective study using convenience samples of different wild animal sera deer, raccoon, coyotes, and moose had antibodies against HRTV.
-They lived in thirteen states: Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Missouri, North Carolina, Tennessee, Texas, but also New Hampshire, Maine and Vermont.
+In a 2015 retrospective study, convenience samples of wild animal sera from deer, raccoons, coyotes, and moose had antibodies against HRTV.
+They lived in thirteen states: Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Missouri, North Carolina, Tennessee, Texas, New Hampshire, Maine, and Vermont.
 The infections could have occurred as early as 2003, based on the estimated ages of affected deer.
-Since the Lone Star tick does not occur in northern New England it is assumed that a second type of tick can carry HRTV.
+Since the Lone Star tick does not occur in northern New England, it is assumed that a second type of tick can carry HRTV.

 Infection

 Signs and symptoms

-Signs and symptoms include fever in excess of 100.4 °F (38 °C), lethargy (weakness), headaches, muscle pain (myalgia), loss of appetite, nausea, diarrhea, weight loss, joint pain (arthralgia), low white blood cell count (leukopenia) and easy bruising due to a low platelet count (thrombocytopenia).
+Signs and symptoms include fever over 100.4 °F (38 °C), lethargy (weakness), headaches, muscle pain (myalgia), loss of appetite, nausea, diarrhea, weight loss, joint pain (arthralgia), low white blood cell count (leukopenia) and easy bruising due to a low platelet count (thrombocytopenia).
 Elevated liver transaminases may also be present.

 Risk factors

-All known human cases have been reported from five U.S. states: Arkansas, Indiana, Missouri, Oklahoma, and Tennessee.
+All known human cases have been reported from six U.S. states: Arkansas, Indiana, Missouri, Oklahoma, North Carolina, and Tennessee.
 Most people infected were spending time outdoors in regions where ticks are endemic.
 Most infections are diagnosed between May and September.
-People usually report having been bitten by a tick within two weeks prior to seeking health care.
+People usually report having been bitten by a tick within two weeks before seeking health care.